Introduction

 The top practice?
 Start small—pilot with one pastor or district zone—then scale.
 Churches see ROI in month one.

 When we built district features at PastorAgenda, we discovered 80% of pain came from fragmented calendars.
-For Catholic parallels, see
+For related insights, explore

 Frequently Asked Questions